Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Mar 19 2026
+Last update on Fri Mar 20 2026

-**288 day before 2027 ⏱**
+**287 day before 2027 ⏱**

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️